-When Nieuport failed in 1920, he moved to the Gloucestershire Aircraft Company where he was responsible for many types including the Grebe, Gamecock, Gauntlet and Gladiator.
-Folland left Gloster after it was taken over by Hawker, feeling that his designs would not take precedence over the new owners designs.
+When Nieuport failed in 1920, he moved to the Gloucestershire Aircraft Company where he was responsible for many type designs including the Gloster Grebe, Gloster Gamecock, Gloster Gauntlet and Gloster Gladiator.

-Folland Aircraft Limited started manufacturing aircraft components on the Hamble which included 35,000 major assemblies for a wide range of British military aircraft.
-Sub-contract work also involved the manufacture of ailerons for the Supermarine Spitfire.
-Additional work was taken out on the DH Mosquito and Vickers Wellington bomber.
+Initially, Folland Aircraft were involved in manufacturing aircraft components on the banks of the Solent Estuary at The Hamble which included 35,000 major and sub-assemblies for a wide range of British military aircraft.
+Sub-contract work also involved the manufacture of ailerons for the Vickers-Supermarine Spitfire as well as components for the De Havilland Mosquito and Vickers Wellington bomber.
+Folland are recorded as supplying around 16,000 tail portions for the Spitfire.

-Latterley the facilities on The Hamble became part of British Aerospace (Aerostructures) concentrating on fuselage design and construction.
-Today the airfield has closed and whilst the former Folland facility is now part of General Electric.
+Today, the airfield has closed and the former Folland facility is now part of General Electric.

 |British Marine Aircraft Limited|